-If you’re willing to invest up to $95 a year, the Chase Sapphire Preferred® Card and the Capital One Venture Rewards Credit Card offer some of the finest travel benefits you can get on a mid-tier rewards card – especially in the first year.
+If you’re willing to invest up to $95 a year in an annual fee for a credit card, the Chase Sapphire Preferred Card and the Capital One Venture Rewards Credit Card offer some of the finest travel benefits you can get on a mid-tier rewards card – especially in the first year.

 Choosing between the two travel cards, though, can be tricky – especially if you aren’t sure which card best matches your spending habits and rewards preferences.

-For cardholders who travel and eat out often, the Chase Sapphire Preferred card offers some enticing benefits as well as a more valuable sign-up bonus.
+For cardholders who travel and eat out often, the Chase Sapphire Preferred card offers some enticing benefits as well as an excellent sign-up bonus.
 But for a cardholder who doesn’t want to put much time into tracking spending or maximizing their rewards earnings, the Venture card’s unlimited 2 miles per dollar on every purchase is hard to beat.
 Here’s what else we found when comparing the two cards: